RChrHill/sulat/README.md

 # sulat
 `sulat` is a numpy-based, extensible Python data analysis library for Lattice QCD.
-It covers core analysis procedures including resampling, data manipulation, fitting, and plotting with support for plugins.
+It covers core analysis procedures including resampling, data manipulation, fitting, and plotting, with support for plugins.

 ## Third-Party Dependencies
 - Numpy >= 1.17